 Using drops under the tongue, letting it sit for 60-90 seconds before swallowing is the method of taking CBD that provides the second-highest bio-availability (after inhalation).

 It’s also one of the easiest ways to take a quick dose when out and about, and increase or decreases doses as needed.

 Given this versatility, combined with the fact it is usually one of the easiest ways to use CBD, it is the most common form of consuming CBD.

 Vaping provides the highest bio-availability, meaning it is a great option for people who wish to get a high dose and feel it rapidly.

 This is often not considered an optimal form of taking CBD for those using for its wellbeing benefits.
 Today’s product manufacturers are racing to create full- and broad-spectrum vape pens and e-liquids to fill this need.

 These sort of products are broad-spectrum, and can be combined with terpenes.
 Meaning you get a variety of cannabinoids minus any THC (the compound which gets you high) and with intense flavour.

-Outside of the above methods of taking CBD, it is also available in a variety of pills, capsules and tablets.
+Outside of the above methods of taking CBD, it is also available in a variety of capsules, pills and edibles.

 It’s important to research the ingredients in full before purchasing something like this as they often contain very low amounts of CBD oil, and could also potentially have lots of other additives.

 If using capsules, look out for full and broad-spectrum capsules.
 These are usually gel caps which hold the same CBD oil you would use sublingually.
-These are the types of capsules some studies have focused on, using CBD oil capsules as a way to take CBD in research related to both anxiety and insomnia.

 As a result, to obtain a similar amount of Cannabidiol in your bloodstream as when using an oil sublingually, you would need to ingest more.

 However, they can still be a good option for those who want to take CBD daily but who dislike the taste of natural, unflavoured CBD oil.